ngdinhtoan/hari/README.md

     hari --input-dir=[path/to/dir]

-then it will generate `product.go` file in same directory, and its content is
+then it will generate `product.go` file in the same directory, and its content is

 ```go
 package main